Although we list only two books, both are excellent. Other books

 E.P.
 Dutton, New York.
 1988

-Grades: Preschool1
+Grades: Preschool–1

-Home, this beautifully illustrated story captures a ladybug's flight home, where she finds her children safely sleeping.
+Based on the nursery rhyme “Ladybug, Ladybug, Fly Away Home,” this beautifully illustrated story captures a ladybug's flight home, where she finds her children safely sleeping.
 While this book can be read anytime when presenting Ladybugs, it works especially well in Activity 1, Session 1.